Tim Burton: 2022–present: Wednesday and resurgence

-In February 2021, it was announced that Burton would be directing and producing Wednesday, a series for Netflix based on the titular character from The Addams Family.
+In February 2021, it was announced that Burton would be directing and producing Wednesday, a series for Netflix based on the titular character from The Addams Family starring Jenna Ortega and Christina Ricci.
 This marked Burton's first foray into directing television since the 1980s.
 He helmed four episodes in the first season, which began production in September 2021 for a November 2022 release.
+The show was released to critical acclaim, and was renewed for a second season in January 2023, which premiered in August 2025.